-Students are not allowed to carry prescription or over the counter medication on their person or in their locker except inhalers and epi-pens, and only if a medication administration plan has been developed by the Nurse for the student.
+Students are not allowed to carry prescription or over the counter medication on their person or in their locker except inhalers and epi-pens, and only if a medication administration plan has been developed by the nurse for the student.
 Please See Department of Public Health 105 CMR 210.
-All medication must have a written parent/guardian permission form filled out and submitted with medication to the nurse before it is administered.
-Prescription medications must also have physician consent form filled out and submitted to Nurse.
-Any medication to be taken in school must be taken under the supervision of the nurse, in the Nurse's office.
+All medication must have a written parent permission form filled out and submitted with medication to the nurse.
+Prescription medications must also have physician consent form filled out and submitted to nurse.
 Finally, there must be a proper medication order, unless the administration is for ten days or fewer.
 The school does not supply over-the-counter medications.
-All medications must be brought into school in the original container, labeled with the student's name, and include the dosage and instructions on how often the medication should be taken.
-It must be brought directly to the Nurse the first thing in the morning.
-Any student who is found to be carrying any medication, in violation of this policy, will be subject to disciplinary measures.
-Please see the section titled Responsibility Regarding Prescription and OTC Medications on page 41 for additional information.
+Students in grades K-8 must have medication brought in by parent/guardian.
+Students are not to transport medication to and from school.
+All medication must be brought into school in the original containers and be kept in the nurse's office.